Zewo/Zewo/README.md

 If any of that sounds cool to you, send a pull request!
 After a few contributions, we'll add you to the organization team so you can merge pull requests and help steer the ship :ship:

-Because we have lots of modules we use the [main repo](https://github.com/Zewo/Zewo) (this one) to track all our tasks, bugs, features, etc. using [Github issues](https://github.com/Zewo/Zewo/issues/new).

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by [its terms](CODEOFDONDUCT.md).

+### Issues

+Because we have lots of modules we use the [main repo](https://github.com/Zewo/Zewo) (this one) to track all our tasks, bugs, features, etc. using [Github issues](https://github.com/Zewo/Zewo/issues/new).

+Some of us use [ZenHub](https://www.zenhub.io/) to manage the issues.
+Unfortunately ZenHub only supports Google Chrome and Firefox, but looks like they're working on [Safari support](https://github.com/ZenHubIO/support/issues/53).

+### Code

+If you want to contribute with code you should use our development tool [zewo-dev](https://github.com/Zewo/zewo-dev).
+It makes it much easier to deal with the multitude of packages we maintain.

 ## Community